unicorn-bi/Unicorn-BCI-Core-Recorder/README.md

 ### 3. Settings

 The settings dialog allows to configure acquisition, recording, network and device settings.
+To exit the settings dialog simply click the settings button again.

 ### Acquisition settings